Fresenius raps union concerns over Rhoen-Klinikum jobs

-BERLIN, Sept 21 (Reuters) - German health group Fresenius rebuffed concerns by the Ver.di labour union that thousands of jobs could be lost over its purchase of hospitals from rival Rhoen-Klinikum.
+BERLIN (Reuters) - German health group Fresenius (FREG.DE) rebuffed concerns by the Ver.di labor union that thousands of jobs could be lost over its purchase of hospitals from rival Rhoen-Klinikum (RHKG.DE).

 “There is no foundation whatsoever to this,” a spokesman for the Bad Homburg-based company told Reuters on Saturday.